 ECSS-Q-ST-70-12_1200059

-For routing to AAD, fine pitch tracks shall fan out to normal pitch as soon as they are outside the AAD footprint.
+For routing to AAD, fine pitch tracks should fan out to normal pitch as soon as they are outside the AAD footprint.

 ECSS-Q-ST-70-12_1200060

-In case no other circuitry is adjacent that requires the use of fine pitch, the routing of fine pitch tracks shall increase the insulation distance and track width as specified for normal pitch in the Table 7-5.
+In case no other circuitry is adjacent that requires the use of fine pitch, the routing of fine pitch tracks should increase the insulation distance and track width as specified for normal pitch in the Table 7-5.

 1 CAD software can implement different minimum insulation distances and track widths in areas with different space available.